peterstamps/KOReader_MyUploadPlugin/README.md

   Note: The very limited beta-browser on Kobo is not suitable to work with this Plugin.
 You can login and list, but download and other functions will not work properly i have noticed.
 - New screen prints of the added functions

+version: 1.1.6
+- Support for .cbz files has been added
+- Download to Android with Firefox has now the name of the eBook in stead of default "downlaod.bin"
+- README.md text updated to correct the Hotspot LAN scenario.